Become a Mistral ‘Sponsor’ for a tiny fraction of your advertising budget. Or indeed, your IT budget!

 We'll start with the summary!

 OK.
 Let's say you have perfectly qualified programming staff in your IT department (that can match Mistral's more than 200 man years in experience!) and they have a bit of time on their hands.
 You conduct a meeting or two and draw up and agree with your colleagues a shortlist of targets for your new program along with strategies and tactics for achieving them.
-Even with the benefit of established software running in the background, from such companies as Mistral Associates or even our competitors such as Business Edge, Whiterose or Wrightsoft, and which despite possible legal hazards you attempt to 'backwards engineer' or simply to copy.
+Even with the benefit of established software running in the background, from such companies as Mistral Associates or even our respected competitors such as Business Edge, Elite or White Rose, and which despite possible legal hazards you attempt to 'backwards engineer' or simply to copy.
 Your programmers even try to crack encryption codes and extract some data from it.
 Let's face it, there is enough essential data there to fill a library!
-All of which was either collected from the public domain or was 'Rights' purchased over a twenty five year period or was developed by pioneers that preceded your programmers.
+All of which was either collected from the public domain or was 'Rights' purchased over a thirty five year period or was developed by pioneers that preceded your programmers.
 After a few months you have something effective running.